odysseyindia/odyssey-tours/content/english/tim/itineraries/beyond-the-golden-triangle/_index.md

           Jama Masjid, India’s largest mosque.
 In New Delhi you can find India Gate - a war memorial arch, the impressive Parliament Building and Rashtrapati Bhawan, the residence of the President.
-Towards the South are Qutab Minar and Humayun's Tomb, both World Heritage Sites.
+Towards the South are Qutab Minar and Humayun’s Tomb, both World Heritage Sites.
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-hotel-to-international-airport/
+        title: Transfer from hotel to International airport
         content: >-
           In the evening, you have a departure transfer from your hotel to Delhi International airport, to board your onward flight.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
-        duration: null
+        duration: ''
 highlights:
   - Frescoes and camels in Mandawa
   - A culinary tour and cooking class in Jaipur
   - Looking for tigers and exotic birdlife
   - Staying with the royal family of Karauli
   - Visiting the Taj Mahal and other beautiful monuments in Agra
+  - ''
 ---

-Rajasthan is India at its most exotic and colourful best, with forts, palaces, deserts, tigers, rivers, jungles, temples and just about everything else that the word 'India' brings to mind!
+Rajasthan is India at its most exotic and colourful best, with forts, palaces, deserts, tigers, rivers, jungles, temples and just about everything else that the word &lsquo;India&rsquo; brings to mind!
 Women are dressed in colourful saris with chunky jewellery whilst men wear elaborate turbans and sport huge moustaches.
 Here you can travel by camel, cycle rickshaw, jeep and boat to explore the myriad attractions.